ManifestManah/Only-Headshots-Rounds/README.md

 # [Only Headshot Rounds]
 ## Information
-When this plugin is installed on your server every round has a chacne to be turned in to an "only headshot round".
-During these rounds players will only be able to damage each other if they either shoot the enemies' in the head or manage to stab them with their knives.
+When this plugin is installed on your server every round has a chance to be turned into an "only headshot round".
+During these rounds, players will only be able to damage each other if they either shoot the enemies in the head or manage to stab them with their knives.

 ## Requirements
 In order for the plugin to work, you must have the following installed: